-Vermont College of Fine Arts awards the Master of Fine Arts in Graphic Design degree through the MFA in Graphic Design program.
+VCFA awards the Master of Fine Arts in Graphic Design degree through the MFA in Graphic Design program.
 The Master of Fine Arts in Graphic Design degree represents the advanced study of graphic design.
+VCFA recognizes the Master of Fine Arts as a terminal degree in the field of Graphic Design.